-A SNIA EmeraldTM Power Efficiency measurement consists of a sequence of tests:
+A SNIA Emerald[TM] Power Efficiency Measurement consists of a sequence of tests:

-- 1. SUT CONDITIONING TEST, which assures accurate and reproducible measurements; - 2.
-ACTIVE TEST, the basis for the active metrics; - 3.
-READY IDLE TEST, the basis of the idle metric; - 4.
+- 1. PRE-FILL TEST, which puts data on the SUT; - 2.
+SUT CONDITIONING TEST, which assures accurate and reproducible measurements; - 3.
+ACTIVE TEST, the basis for the active metrics; - 4.
+READY IDLE TEST, the basis of the idle metric; - 5.
 CAPACITY OPTIMIZATION TEST (if defined), the basis of the secondary, capacity optimization metrics.

 Some tests involve a timed sequence of defined measurements taken over defined intervals.
 Tests may have subordinate test phases as well.
 Clauses 7.4 through 7.9 detail the precise requirements for completing a given test for each taxonomy category, as well as any subordinate test phases defined within a given test.
-A valid measurement shall adhere to all requirements that are specific to the taxonomy category selected for the result (see 7.3.2.1) as well as any general requirements for test execution (see 7.3).
+A valid measurement shall adhere to all requirements that are specific to the taxonomy category selected for the result (see 7.3.2) as well as any general requirements for test execution (see 7.3).